Ndidi/gameservers-kubernetes/presentation.md

 - Use `affinity` and `anti-affinity` to indicate soft/hard requirement for node attractiveness
 - Use `taint` and `tolerations` to repel pods from nodes
 - Use both to schedule pods only on nodes with special hardware
-- Ensure to use resource `requests` and `limits` for pods to limit noisy neighbour problem.
+- Ensure to use resource `requests` and `limits` for pods to limit noisey neighbour problems.

 ---
 ![original](images/bg.jpg)